kdps/Xanax/README.md

 The problem with PHP is in the language.
 If you can't change the fundamentals, it doesn't solve the problem.

-Who wants to use PHP? we. because we don't like to learn new things.
+Who wants to use PHP? is we. because we don't like to learn new things.
 PHP is crap.

 ## Xanax ironclad rule